oppia/oppia-web-developer-docs/Rich-Text-Editor-(RTE)-Overview.md

 # Introduction
 Oppia has a rich text editor (RTE), used by exploration creators to create or edit the content of their explorations.
-This document is an overview of how this is implemented.
+This document is an overview of usage and implementation.
 The code portion of the document will largely focus on how the Rich Text Components are integrated into the RTE, since that is the most complicated part of Oppia's RTE setup.
-# Third Party
-The RTE depends on the following third party libraries, all specified in our `oppia/manifest.json`:
-* [textAngular](https://github.com/textAngular/textAngular): a text editor library developed specifically for use in AngularJS projects.
-The RTE is largely just a wrapper around textAngular.
-* Rangy: a library for handling selections and ranges, required by textAngular
-* FontAwesome: provides the icons used in textAngular's toolbar

 # Usage
 The directive is called `text-angular-rte`, and can be used as as simply as: